Characters of the Devil May Cry series: Berial

 Berial is leonid centaur demon from Fire Hell, who was able to travel to the Human World in Fortuna, ambushing Nero at the mining camp of the Ferrum Hills, but retreating to the demonic realm due to his defeat.
 Once the True Hellgate was opened, he was able to return to the Human World, where he witnessed the arrival of the Savior and commented on Sanctus' arrogance.
 Having sneaked unnoticed and sitting on his tail, Dante agreed with his comment, and as Berial recognized him as the Son of Sparda, eagerly claims to be about to avenge all demons previously slain by Dante.
 Being defeted in battle, he attempts to destroy Dante in a kamikaze attack, only to die trying.
 Berial is voiced by Larry Leong in Devil May Cry 4.

 Beowulf

 Beowulf is a chimera demon acting as one of the many guardians of the Temen-ni-gru, who had a special grudge against Sparda not only for sealing him, but for blinding one of his eyes during the process.
 Dwelling across the Temen-ni-gru Tower's Torture Chamber, he became unforgiving towards Sparda and his entire bloodline, he identified Sparda's son by their scent, and first came across Dante, who fought him but spared his life, though he fully blinded Beowulf in the process.
 Once coming across Vergil, he immediately attacked, but realized his mistake of underestimating him once Vergil killed him by cutting his head into pieces.
 Beowulf is voiced by Larry Leong in Devil May Cry 3.
+In the Netflix series, Beowulf is voiced by Tony Todd and James C. Mathis III.